 Gyoza freeze well* so I tend to make these in big batches and store them for later (a pack of pastries will make around fifty dumplings).
 Most vegetables work well as a filling so don’t worry if you can’t get hold of Chinese cabbage; just substitute it with another vegetable, e.g. mushrooms, green peppers, pak choi, etc. Above all, ensure that all of the vegetables are finely chopped.
-A gag present I bought for Colin, Slap Chop, has made the preparation of the filling so much quicker but a good knife will achieve the same results.

 - 7oz firm tofu or 200g raw chopped king prawns